March 24 2022 | 11 Min Read

 Share

-Us, Them ... and the Great Unknown
+Us, them ... and the great unknown

 These rules are also surprisingly broad in their scope — and here’s where things get particularly interesting for supply chain management.

-One section of the new SEC rules (referred to as Scope 3 emissions) would require larger companies to disclose indirect greenhouse gas emissions — that is, GHG emissions caused by the entire process of production, including upstream and downstream activities in its value chain.
+One section of the new SEC rules (referred to as Scope 3 emissions) would have required larger companies to disclose indirect greenhouse gas emissions — that is, GHG emissions caused by the entire process of production, including upstream and downstream activities in its value chain.
 And of course, this new reporting obligation will encompass the environmental impacts of a company’s supply chain operation.

 Big changes ahead